bryceshen1/Customizing-and-managing-Issues/.github/steps/2-assign-yourself.md

 ## Step 2: Use Dynamic Filters to Navigate Issues Efficiently

-Instead of relying on saved searches, GitHub offers powerful search capabilities directly in the Issues interface.
+GitHub offers powerful search capabilities directly in the Issues interface.
 You can use dynamic filters to quickly find and manage what matters most.

-### 🔍 Filtering Issues with Search Queries

-You can filter issues using GitHub’s advanced search syntax.
-Simply click into the search bar on the Issues page and type your query.
-Here are some practical examples:

-- **Recently updated issues**
-  `is:open is:issue sort:updated-desc`

-- **Your assigned tasks in the current milestone**
-  `is:open is:issue assignee:@me milestone:current`

-- **Open issues looking for contributors**
-  `is:open is:issue label:help-wanted`

 ### 🧭 Navigating Filters